-The Creative Computing course is a first year computer science course introducing the basics of web design as well as foundational programming concepts.
-Students learn the basics of HTML, CSS, and JavaScript, and students create a culminating personal portfolio website showcasing projects they build throughout the course.
+The Creative Computing course is a first year computer science course introducing the basics of programming with Karel the Dog and Tracy the Turtle as well as designing a web page.
+Students will learn to code using blocks to drag and drop with Karel and using text with Tracy.
+Students will also create a personal portfolio website showcasing projects they build throughout the course.